PTRRupprecht/Spikefinder-Elephant/README.md

-### Update (2020-04-24): A new, more powerful and more user-friendly spike detection algorithm based on deep networks is in progress and will be made available on Github in June 2020.
-The new algorithm will be based on a much larger ground truth and allow for calibrated deconvolution.
-If you want to know more beforehand, please get in touch via p.t.r.rupprecht+cascade@gmail.com
+### Update (July 2020): We developed a new, more powerful and much more user-friendly spike detection algorithm based on deep networks.
+The new algorithm is based on a much larger ground truth and allows for calibrated deconvolution.
+A preprint will be published soon, the algorithm is already online: https://github.com/HelmchenLabSoftware/Cascade

 <br/><br/>